wssuite/NurseScheduler/README.md

 	a.
 The main is in "DeterministicMain.cpp" and "DeterministicMain_test.cpp" is for the definition of some unitary tests.
 	b.
 Input data and basic preprocessing methods are in "Nurse.h/.cpp", "Roster.h", "Scenario.h/.cpp" and stored in an instance of the class defined in "SolverInput.h"
 	c.
 "Solver.h" stores an abstract solver class and the definitions of several other classes of objects manipulated by the algorithm.
 In particular a LiveNurse has the constant attributes of a Nurse and other attributes that will be modified during the execution of the solution algorithm.
 The files "InitializeSolver.h/.cpp" runs some preprocessing actions before actually solving the problem.
 	d.
-"DeterministicSolver.h/.cpp" contains the declaration ans the structure of every algorithm described in [2] as well as all the methods involved in the large neighborhood search.
-Every method that BCP needs redfined for the branch-and-price are in "BcpModeler.h/.cpp", "CoinModeler.h" and in "TreeManager.h/.cpp".
-The global structure of the column generation subproblem, including the construction of the constrained shortest path network, is in "Subproblem.h/.cpp", and the dynamic programming algorithm is implemented in "RotationPricer.h/.cpp".
+"DeterministicSolver.h/.cpp" contains the declaration and the structure of every algorithm described in [2] as well as all the methods involved in the large neighborhood search.
+Every method that BCP needs redefined for the branch-and-price algorithm are in "BcpModeler.h/.cpp", "CoinModeler.h" and in "TreeManager.h/.cpp".
+The global structure of the column generation subproblem, including the construction of the constrained shortest path network, is in "Subproblem.h/.cpp", and the dynamic programming algorithm that solves the subproblems is implemented in "RotationPricer.h/.cpp" (it is adapted from an algorithm found in the Boost library).
 	e.
 The postprocessing/display/parsing methods are in "ReadWrite.h/.cpp", "GlobalStats.h/.cpp", and "InputPaths.h/.cpp".
 	f.
 The files "MyTools.h/.cpp" contain intermediary methods frequently used in the code.